 Bar Le Jockey: 1309 rue Saint-Zotique

-6Paint a small ceramic ($10-15) while eating a falafel sandwich ($4.99) at Chez Céramique Bistro, and post a photo of your work on instagram for a $2 discount.
+You can paint a small ceramic ($10-15) while eating a falafel sandwich ($4.99) at Chez Céramique Bistro, and if you post a photo of your work on instagram, you get a $2 discount.

 Chez Céramique Bistro: 1916 Boul Thimens

-7 We go see an independent film at Cinéma Moderne for $16, with $5 popcorn for those who can split the cost (so we stay under $20).
+We see an independent film at Cinéma Moderne for $16, with $5 popcorn for those who can split the cost (so we stay under $20).

 Cinéma Moderne: 5150 Boul Saint-Laurent